jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 the timestamps I provide to the ``duration`` function as inputs do not match the expected format of ``%d/%m/%y %H:%M``

-I get a repetition of the date portion because I added a date to the timestamp in the ``get_datetime_object`` to make it match the pattern
+I get a repetition of the date portion because I added a date to the timestamp in the ``get_datetime_object`` to make it match the pattern earlier

 GREEN: make it pass
 =========================